 Encapsulation does more than just keep your home afloat, though.
 Other benefits of the encapsulation process include:

 Do you frequently think you hear mice, raccoons, or other types of pests in your crawl space?
 If you do, you may have a hole that needs patching.
-With the help of a contractor, you can clean up your crawl space and prevent other pests from making your home theirs.
-The encapsulation process blocks off your crawl space from the outdoors, ensuring that all of your stored belongings remain animal-free.
+With the help of a contractor, you can clean up your crawl space which helps to discourage other pests from making your home theirs.
+The encapsulation process blocks off your crawl space from the outdoors, creating a dry environment that discourages pests.

 Less Dampness and Flooding